-On a snowy winter’s morning twenty years ago, my graduate school adviser sat at the foot of my bed, where I lay with my head and shoulders propped up on pillows, and told me the plain truth, “What you have just done has happened billions upon billions of times in human history and yet I know that right now you feel like the first woman who has ever done this amazing thing.
+On a snowy winter’s morning twenty years ago and told me the plain truth, “What you have just done has happened billions upon billions of times in human history and yet I know that right now you feel like the first woman who has ever done this amazing thing.
 The unoriginal act of giving birth is more potent than any original piece of art.
 But let me also tell you this: soon there will be a cake with one candle on it, then another with two candles, and then five, then sixteen and, before you know it, twenty.”

 Firstborns make a woman a mother.
 In one night, all the things I had previously known myself to be—woman, daughter, sister, graduate student, dog owner, reluctant wife, to name a few—were buckled in the back seat of my identity.
-So strong was the love I instantly felt for my first baby, who became the boy who is now a man, like many women, when I became pregnant again I worried whether or not I could love my second child nearly as much.
+So strong was the love I instantly felt for my first baby, who became the boy who is now a man, like many women, when I became pregnant a second time, I worried I could love my next child nearly as much as my first.
 But I did and I do.

 Romantic love is a rush because the lover can view herself through the eyes of the beloved, yet her focus remains largely on the self.
 Maternal love, however, causes normal women to do things they would do for nobody else, not even themselves.
 I don’t mean epic stories of crossing mountains barefoot with babies strapped to backs, but the quotidian.
-Holding a vomiting child in your arms so he feels comforted and safe, giving up a full night’s sleep, sometimes for years and, perhaps hardest for me, being bored so your child can have fun, a feeling any adult who has played Candyland over and over will recognize.
-I was genuinely thrilled when Claude and Hugo finally learned their numbers (at around the same time, given Claude’s yet undiagnosed dyslexia) if only so we could play the card game Uno.
+Comforting a vomiting child in your arms, giving up a full night’s sleep, sometimes for years and, perhaps hardest for me, being bored so your child can have fun (ask any adult who has played Candyland about this).
+I was genuinely thrilled when Claude and Hugo finally learned their numbers if only so we could play the card game Uno.
 Our Candyland game promptly “disappeared.”

-While I seem to remember every detail about the first few days of Claude’s life, after about a week of motherhood, the days blur in my memory.
-Until one afternoon in mid-February.
-The crispness of deep winter had shifted to the damp, penetrating chill of late winter.
-For weeks, that the sun shone was discernable only because the stratus clouds stitched to the horizon in all directions brightened for a period of time each day.
+Six weeks after Claude was born, when the crispness of deep winter had shifted to the damp, penetrating chill of late winter I locked myself out of the house.
 Standing alone with my infant, the concrete pathway alongside my house sucked the heat of my body from the soles of my feet.
-Moments earlier, I had pulled shut the self-locking front door before realizing my keys were still in the house.
-I walked to the side of the house and stared down at a ground level casement window.
-No bigger than 30 inches wide and 24 inches high, it easily pushed open and levered up to the basement ceiling.
-Several times in the five years before Claude was born, I had gingerly slid through that opened window, feet first and belly down, and plopped to the basement floor like a gymnast jumping off a balance beam.
-Voila; I’d have broken into my own home.
-If my dogs were with me, I’d leash them to the front door handle.
-Or, if I didn’t have their leashes, I’d give the command, “Stay,” and after disappearing through what must have seemed a hole to the dogs, I hurried up the basement stairs to collect them before they wandered into the street.
-But this time, I couldn’t leave my baby on the ground for even two minutes, not just because it was bone-chillingly cold out.
+I walked to the side of the house and stared at the basement window.
+No bigger than 30 inches wide and 24 inches high, it was easily pushed open and levered up to the basement ceiling.
+Many a-time I had gingerly slid through that opened window, feet first, belly down and plopped to the basement floor.
+And, voila!
+I’d have broken into my own home.
+If my dogs were with me, I’d tether their leashes to the front door handle.
+But on that February day, I couldn’t leave my baby on the ground for even two minutes, not just because it was bone-chillingly cold out.
 No, it was because he was completely vulnerable and belonged in my arms.
 Where he was safe.

 I knocked on the door of the house next door, which was rented to several young guys, all students at nearby Ohio State University.
 “Could you help me?
-I need someone to crawl into my basement and let me in.
-My baby was born six weeks ago today.”
+I need someone to crawl into my basement and let me in.”

 I was no longer an independent agent.